KimConcepcion/Node.js/README.md

 # Node.js
-Just a repo for gathering some small exercises and projects using Node.js
+Just a repo for small exercises and projects using Node.js